 A small taxing unit is one that sets a tax rate lower than $.50 and raises less than $500,000 when multiplied by the current taxable value.
-They are exempt from the required public hearing and notices.
+Small taxing units have a special notice process.

 - If the same tax rate as last year is proposed, are public hearings and quarter page ads required?

 Last year’s tax rate is not relevant to the current year’s Truth-in-Taxation requirements.
 If the tax rate proposed by the governing body does not exceed the lower of the effective rate or the rollback rate, two public hearings and quarter page ads are not required.